chaofan85/eQuery/README.md

-# Desktop Widget feat. with eQuery
+# eQuery

 [DEMO](http://www.chaofan.live/eQuery/)

 Desktop Widget is a web application which allows user to create todo list, check weather and update other daily schedules.

-eQuery is a JavaScript library for traversing and manipulating the DOM on the webpage, handling events and making AJAX requests.
-It is written in vanilla Javascript.
+eQuery is a lightweight JavaScript library for traversing and manipulating the DOM on the webpage, handling events and making AJAX requests.
+It is written in vanilla JavaScript.

 ## Features of eQuery